African Violet Information

 African Violet Propagation.

 Propagation is not difficult and is carried out by many home growers.
-Propagation is carried out by removing a fully grown leaf with leaf stem attached.
+Propagation is carried out from both leaf and stem cuttings.
+Easy by removing a fully grown leaf with leaf stem attached.
+You can also use a ‘water and leaf suspension method’.

 African Violet plants and cuttings are available for sale from the following participating nurseries